muratk3n/thirdwave/en/README.md

 ---

 But later US leaders were sufficiently beaten up about it, about AO..
 HW, Kerry, McCain.. that's something.
-"Some countries" wld likely deny, even if proven, refuse to apologize for a mistake like this.

 ---